lmapii/practical-zephyr/01_kconfig/readme.md

 └── prj.conf
 ```

 The simplest way to log text in Zephyr is the `printk` function.
-The `printk` also takes multiple arguments and format strings, but that's not what we want to show here, so we'll just modify the `main` functino to output the string _"Message in a bottle."_ each time it is called.
+The `printk` also takes multiple arguments and format strings, but that's not what we want to show here, so we'll just modify the `main` function to output the string _"Message in a bottle."_ each time it is called.

 ```c
 #include <zephyr/kernel.h>